Eric Barnes (writer)

-Novels - Synopsis & Reviews
+Novels – synopsis and reviews

 Barnes has written the novel The City Where We Once Lived (Arcade Publishing, March 2018, ISBN 978-1-62872-883-5).
 Emily St. John Mandel said of the novel, "Barnes's new novel is a rare and truly original work: a hard-edged fable, tender and unflinching, in which a man's descent and renewal is mirrored by his city.
 An eerie, beautifully written, and profoundly humane book."
-The City Where We Once Lived was a top 100 Kindle download from Amazon_(company) in the summer of 2020, peaking at #63 on August 10, 2020.
+The City Where We Once Lived was a top 100 Kindle download from Amazon in the summer of 2020, peaking at #63 on August 10, 2020.

 Barnes has written the novel Above the Ether (Arcade Publishing, June 2019, ISBN 978-1628729986).
 Booklist said of the novel, “Barnes’ spare and chilling prose flows from one horrific scene to another without, surprisingly, alienating his readers, perhaps because the heart of his narrative ultimately reveals an abiding faith in the power of human compassion.
 A first-rate apocalyptic page-turner.”
 Above the Ether was a top 200 Kindle download in 2020, reaching #193 on May 9, 2020.

 He has also written the novel Something Pretty, Something Beautiful (Outpost19 June 2013, ISBN 978-1937402525).
 Benjamin Whitmer wrote of the book, "Elegantly constructed and lovingly, tenderly, savagely written... the most harrowing portrait of American boys careening into manhood that I've ever read.
 And the truest."

 Barnes has written the novel Shimmer (Unbridled Books, July 2009, ISBN 1-932961-67-4).
 A book about CEO Robbie Case, whose high tech company is built on a lie, Shimmer follows Robbie as he attempts to unwind the lie he has created.
 The fictional company, Core Communications, is a provider of high end networking services to mainframe computers.
 Along with his partner and cousin, Robbie has created an elaborate system that supposedly allows mainframe computers to communicate at impossibly fast speeds.
 However, the system does not work.
 It is actually built on a technical and financial Ponzi scheme that will fail if the company ever stops expanding.

 Reviews of Shimmer have said, "Case's slow but accelerating downward spiral drives the narrative....
 The corporate intrigue should hook anyone fascinated by the collapse of Wall Street and the crimes of Bernie Madoff."
 Another reviewer said, "I haven't been able to get the people in the book out of my head....
 Beautifully written, quiet and intense, Shimmer was absolutely riveting."
 Another reviewer said of Shimmer, "The book moves at a breathtaking pace, but I was purposely slowing my reading to enjoy both the writing and the structure of the book.
 Shimmer is beautiful in the way that a collapsing building is; more beautiful, because throughout it you can cling to the hope that the building will somehow put itself back together."